The Best Boat Snacks for a Day on the Water

-Purchase a couple bags of your favorite chips and, if you prefer, chop up a quick salsa which you can transport in an airtight container.
+Purchase a couple of bags of your favourite chips and, if you prefer, chop up a quick salsa that you can transport in an airtight container.

 Mash a couple of avocados together, add plenty of lime juice, salt and pepper and store in an airtight container too.

 When you’re ready, you have chips, salsa, and guac to snack on – what more do you need?

 Top tip: Don’t forget to pack a bag clip in your cooler so you can reseal any open, unfinished bags of chips!

 For a healthier option packed with protein and energy, these bite-sized, grab-and-go snacks are ideal for a day of boating.

 They are simple to make – all you need is dates, some form of nut butter such as cashew or macadamia butter, cacao powder, and protein powder.

 Mix all the ingredients together, roll them up into bite-sized balls of goodness and store in an airtight container.

 Just make sure to prepare these the night before and refrigerate overnight so that they hold their shape throughout the day!

 Always a crowd-pleaser, you really can’t go wrong with dried fruit as a go-to snack, especially with kids around.